 A. No. Our funding limits are designed to ensure that we can provide meaningful funding and support to as many courses as possible.
 No course may receive more than $4,000 per funding cycle.
 We encourage you to seek matching funds and other available resources to leverage this amount if necessary, for example the College of Arts and Sciences’ service-learning course support.

 Q. What if I want to work with a partner other than the Columbus Metropolitan Library?

 A. Our current grant offering is for any service-learning courses, whether they will be utilizing the OSU-CML Service Learning Template or working independently with another community partner.
 Please note that funding priority will be given to existing partnerships, so you should begin collaborating with your intended community partner prior to applying for this grant.

-Please call 614-247-4439 or e-mail email@example.com if you have further questions, need assistance with the application process, or would like technical assistance regarding service-learning and civic engagement, identifying community partners or projects requested by the community.
+Please call 614-247-4339 or e-mail email@example.com if you have further questions, need assistance with the application process, or would like technical assistance regarding service-learning and community-based learning.